Queen Elizabeth’s Girls' School converted to academy status on the 1 August 2011.

 Originally a graduate chemist, Alison has worked in IT roles in the pharmaceuticals and life sciences sector for 31 years, 17 of them as CIO.
 Since November 2013, she has been the CIO for the Francis Crick Institute.
 Her work in leading the team that set up the IT capability for the Crick was recognised with the Women in IT 2018 CIO of the Year award.
 Alison is mum to a teenage son and daughter.
 She is also a governor at her son's state grammar school.
 She is enthusiastic about encouraging women to follow careers in STEM subjects in general and IT in particular.

-Mr Royden Gothelf - Member
+Mr Royden Gothelf - Chair, Board of Trustees

 Ms Debbie Lane - Member